THE HUNT FOR PERSONAL INFORMATION

 In a landmark decision, Consumers’ Research t al. v.
 Federal Communications Commission, the Fifth Circuit Court of Appeals had found that the FCC’s assessment and collection of Universal Service Fund (USF) fees constituted an unconstitutional “tax,” thereby calling into question

-U.S. Sanctions on Russia: Anticipating the Winds of War
+U.S. Sanctions on Russia: Feeling the Winds of War

 This alert BWG-Fireside-Chat-Negotiable-Hostilities-Sanctions-Update